wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory13.png" width="50%"></p>

 > [!NOTE]
-> Wthisj expects the final applied forces `Vz, Mx, My` to be provided by the user.
+> Wthisj expects the applied forces `Vz, Mx, My` provided by the user to be already adjusted!
 Whatever load patterns you have, please perform the necessary calculations to get the forces with respect to the shear perimeter centroid.
->
-> To enable eccentric moment adjustment, simply set the `consider_ecc` argument in `PunchingShearSection.solve()` to True.
+To enable eccentric moment adjustment, simply set the `consider_ecc` argument in `PunchingShearSection.solve()` to True.
 Note this argument is set to False by default because it can occasionally give weird results especially at corner columns or perimeter with stud rails.